woozzu/caffe/README.md

 Caffe is a deep learning framework made with expression, speed, and modularity in mind.
 It is developed by the Berkeley Vision and Learning Center ([BVLC](http://bvlc.eecs.berkeley.edu)) and community contributors.

-This branch is for Windows using Visual Studio 2013.
+This branch is for Windows and Visual Studio 2013.

+Most of procedures I did and 3rdparty are from Neil Shao's [blog post](https://initialneil.wordpress.com/2015/01/11/build-caffe-in-windows-with-visual-studio-2013-cuda-6-5-opencv-2-4-9/).

 # Step 1
 We need following external libraries to build caffe.